Skip to Content

 Microfilm and microfiche resources are on Level 1, and include New Zealand newspapers and some early journals.
 Many items may be borrowed, and others may be consulted using the equipment provided on Level 1.

 Some infrequently-used books and journals are kept in Storage, due to space restrictions.
-Request items showing on the Library Catalogue as ‘Storage’ at the Service Point.
+Request items showing on Discover as ‘Storage’ at the Service Point.
 Storage items showing as ‘Available’ may be borrowed, while other items may be used in the Library.
 Storage items are collected once a day, Monday-Friday.

 The Library has several closed access collections.
-Most items are included in the Library Catalogue, and can be viewed at an assigned table by asking at the Service Point.
+Most items are included in Discover, and can be viewed at an assigned table by asking at the Service Point.
 Special conditions apply to protect the collections.
 Copying is done by Library staff only, and is available the day after requesting, Monday-Friday.

 The Bagnall Collection is a closed access collection of rare and valuable New Zealand and Pacific materials.
 Massey University Library purchased the late A.G.
 Bagnall’s collection of rare books in 1986 and has continued to add items of significance.